lhooge/go-blog/README.md

 Configuration
 --------
- * create a "custom" folder
+ * create a "custom" folder in
  * copy go-blog.conf into custom/ folder
  * edit custom/go-blog.conf to your needs

 ### SQLite setup ###

+Create the initial database:

+./init_database -sqlite /path/to/your/sqlite/database

 ~~~
   sqlite_file = /path/to/your/sqlite/database